The stochastic evolution of an infinite population with logistic-type interaction: Constructing the Markov Process: Auxiliary Models

 \section{Constructing the Markov Process: Auxiliary Models}

-The aim of this section is to prepare the proof of Theorem \ref{2tm}.
-As mentioned above, the proof will be done by approximating the initial model described by $L$ given in \eqref{L} by a family of modeles described by their Kolmogorov operators $\{L_\sigma : \sigma \in [0,1]\}$ such that $L_0$ coincides with $L$ given in \eqref{L} whereas each $L_\sigma$, $\sigma \in (0,1]$ can be used to construct a Markov transition function, $p^\sigma_t$, by means of which one defines a Markov process, corresponding to $L_\sigma$.
+This section aims to prepare the proof of Theorem \ref{2tm}.
+As mentioned above, the proof will be done by approximating the initial model described by $L$ given in \eqref{L} by a family of models described by their Kolmogorov operators $\{L_\sigma : \sigma \in [0,1]\}$ such that $L_0$ coincides with $L$ given in \eqref{L} whereas each $L_\sigma$, $\sigma \in (0,1]$ can be used to construct a Markov transition function, $p^\sigma_t$, by means of which one defines a Markov process, corresponding to $L_\sigma$.
 Then the process in question is obtained as the weak limit of the Markov processes obtained in this way.